 Fee

-The Kumamoto Prefectural Museum of Art is a museum located right next to Kumamoto Castle, offering a unique opportunity to experience both the region's history and art simultaneously.
-It houses approximately 5,400 pieces, ranging from ancient to contemporary art, including the "Hosokawa Collection Permanent Exhibition Room" showcasing masterpieces connected to the Hosokawa family, the lords of Kumamoto.
+The Kumamoto Prefectural Museum of Art, located right next to Kumamoto Castle, is a place where you can enjoy local history and art at the same time.
+It houses approximately 5,400 works, ranging from ancient to contemporary art, including the "Hosokawa Collection Permanent Exhibition Room" showcasing masterpieces associated with the Hosokawa family, the lords of the Kumamoto domain.

-When visiting Kumamoto Castle, be sure to stop by and experience the blend of history and art.
+When visiting Kumamoto Castle, be sure to stop by and immerse yourself in history and art.